Charles Schwab vs Fidelity

 Charles Schwab vs Fidelity: Pricing, Fees, and Account Minimums

-Schwab’s standard charge for trading stocks and ETF’s is $8.95, while Fidelity charges a slightly lower $7.95.
-For options, both brokers charge an extra $0.75 per contract.
+Schwab’s standard charge for trading stocks and ETF’s is $6.95, while Fidelity charges $7.95.
+For options, these brokers charge an extra $0.75 and $0.70 per contract respectively.

 Placing a trade with a human broker is a pricey $33.95 at Schwab, while doing the same at Fidelity has a similar rate of $32.95.